countoren/quick-lint-js/docs/CODE_SIGNING.md

 ### CI/CD

 Our CI system (GitHub Actions) signs macOS binaries.
-The key is specified using the `APPLE_CODE_SIGN_KEY_PKCS7_PEM` repository secret on GitHub.
+The key is specified using the `APPLE_CODE_SIGN_KEY_PKCS12_PEM` repository secret on GitHub.
 To change the key, run the following steps:

-1. Export the key in the .p7b format using Keychain Access.
+1. Export the key in the .p12 (PKCS12) format using Keychain Access.
-2. Run the following command to convert it into the text-based PEM syntax:
+2. Run the following command to convert it into a text-based format used by our CI jobs:

-    $ openssl pkcs7 -inform der -in YOUR_FILE_HERE.p7b -outform pem
+    $ base64 --input YOUR_FILE_HERE.p12 --break 64

 3. [Add the secret on GitHub][github-secret].